RekcahA/SRMS/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Python installed (version 3.6 or above).
 3. Open a terminal or command prompt and navigate to the project directory.
-4. Run the command `python main.py` to start the program.
+4. Run the command `user@linux:~/SRMS$ python3 SRMS.py` to start the program.

 ## Usage

 The program will provide you with a command-line interface to interact with the Student Record Management System.
 You can use the available commands to perform various operations on student records.
- `user@linux:~/SRMS$ python3 SRMS.py`
 Here are some example commands you can use:

 - `add`: Add a new student to the system.